1989 Iranian supreme leader election

-An election for the second Supreme Leader of Iran was held on 4 June 1989, following the death in office of Ruhollah Khomeini.
-In the election, Ali Khamenei was elected supreme leader by the Assembly of Experts with 60 votes out of 74.
+An election for the second supreme leader of Iran was held on 4 June and 6 August 1989 following the death of the first supreme leader Ruhollah Khomeini.

+In the second ballot in June, Ali Khamenei was elected as acting supreme leader by the Assembly of Experts with 60 votes out of 86 due to him not being a Marja', which was required in the Constitution.
+Eventually, a constitutional referendum held in July passed and Khamenei was officially elected as the permanent supreme leader the following month with 60 votes out of the 64 members of the Assembly of Experts present during the third ballot.

-Constitutional changes leading up to the election
+Background

 Because of a conflict of ideology between Ruhollah Khomeini and Hussein-Ali Montazeri, his accepted heir, Khomeini requested a revision of Article 109, which held that successors to Khomeini must be a "source of imitation" or having held the title of Marja'.
 The change to the constitution would not officially come until 6 August 1989, wherein a vote would reduce the qualification to having the authority to issue a fatwa.
 The debate within the Assembly of Experts on the constitutional change included whether the clerical qualification of Marjaʿiyyat present in Article 109 contributed to the quality of leadership Khomeini was seen as maintaining.
 The Assembly of Experts, made up of many people who were integral to the revolution of 1979 and in some cases knew Khomeini, concluded Khomeini's leadership was attributed in part to his religious qualifications, but mostly his political motivation and skill.

-Election process
+Election

 The decision to hold the session was made on 3 June 1989, when Ahmad Khomeini phoned Akbar Hashemi Rafsanjani at around 3:00 pm to inform him that his father was in critical condition.
-When it became evident that choosing a successor would be necessary, Rafsanjani and Mohsen Rezaee called assembly members in the provinces to Tehran for an emergency meeting.
+When it became evident that choosing a successor would be necessary, Rafsanjani and Mohsen Rezaee called Assembly of Experts members in the provinces to Tehran for an emergency meeting.
 The announcement of Ruhollah Khomeini's death was delayed until after the meeting.

 Rafsanjani led the meeting in the next morning, and brought the sealed testament that was held in a safe.
 President Ali Khamenei read the will, after Ahmad Khomeini refused to do so because of grief.
-Reading the 35 pages of the testament will took roughly over two hours.
+Reading the 35 pages of the testament took roughly over two hours.